Papa Bouba Diop: AEK Athens

 On 13 July 2010, Diop agreed terms with AEK Athens signing a two-year deal earning €900,000 per season, despite interest from Fulham, Celtic and Paris Saint-Germain.

 Diop made his debut for AEK Athens against Dundee United on 19 August 2010 in a Europa League play-off first-leg game.
 Diop appeared as a substitute at the 81st minute of the 1–0 victory.
 Diop scored his first Super League goal against PAOK on 3 June 2011, the match finished 4–0 to AEK.
-Bouba Diop finished the season having played in only 19 league games.
+Diop finished the season having played in only 19 league games.
 On 30 April 2011, Diop won the Greek Cup with AEK in a 3–0 win against Atromitos.
 Diop also scored two goals against PAOK in the Superleague Greece play-offs giving AEK the 3–0 lead.

 West Ham United

 On 30 August 2011, West Ham announced the signing of Diop on a one-year deal.
 He joined on a free transfer after leaving AEK Athens.
 The deal included an option to sign for a further year.
 He made his debut for West Ham on 1 October 2011 in a 2–2 away draw with Crystal Palace.
 He scored his first and only goal for West Ham, against Barnsley on 17 December 2011.
 His goal proved to be the winner in a 1–0 win.
 He made 16 appearances for West Ham in the league and was a popular member of the squad.
-Although not a team member on the day, Diop celebrated on the pitch with the team as they won promotion to the Premier League via the 2012 Football League Championship play-off Final at Wembley Stadium on 19 May 2012.
+Although not a team member on the day, Diop celebrated on the pitch with the team as they won promotion to the Premier League via the 2012 Football League Championship play-off final at Wembley Stadium on 19 May 2012.
 On 30 June 2012, Diop was released by West Ham on expiry of his contract.